Carving of Sri Anjaneya idol on 'Pechiparai' rock, under worship for the last 300 years.

 Sri Anjaneya carving on the rock

-There is another version that says the influence of ‘dvita’ philosophy professed by Sri Madhvacharya predates the arrival of the Mysore regime here.
+There is another version that says the influence of the ‘dvita’ philosophy professed by Sri Madhvacharya predates the arrival of the Mysore regime here.
 During the 17th and 18th centuries, with the sway of Shri Lakshmi Manohara Teertharu and his disciples, worship of 'prana devaru' [Sri Anjaneya] was predominantly seen here.
 Therefore, Sri Anjaneya should have come here during the Shri Lakshmi Manohara Teertharu period itself.

 Temple for Sri Anjaneya